 In 1994 the first series of "Epic Tales" was organized at Raspustin's Café, to provide a forum for the telling of longer traditional stories.
 Tellers have been mostly members of the Ottawa StoryTellers, with some from "away".
-This series, which is unique in Canada, continues every year under the title "Stories from the Ages" for 13 years.
+This series, which is unique in Canada, continued under the title "Stories from the Ages" for 13 years.
 In 2012, OST presented Homer’s Odyssey with eighteen tellers enthralling audiences with a twelve-hour telling of the tale of the hero’s return from the Trojan War.
 In 2014, the OST audience was equally supportive of a twelve-hour NAC 4th Stage performance of The Iliad.

 In 1988 the first Ottawa StoryTelling Festival was organized.
 An annual event until 2008, the festival featured both local and non-local tellers.
 Storytelling for children under 12 has been an important part of OST’s programming since 1988, and we continue to offer an annual Children’s Storytelling Festival.
 Since 2015, this event enjoyed has enjoyed very successful presentations with many local artists presenting stories at no charge for families and children at Nepean Centrepointe Library.
 The yearly Children’s Storytelling Festival helps ensure that OST fulfills its mandate to bring storytelling to all ages.